- Emma Nuttall

 Why are vegetables so good for you?

-Veggies provide the vitamins and antioxidants that support our immune health, reduce inflammation, improve energy, nourish our gut microbiome and keep our bodies functioning optimally.
+Veggies provide the vitamins, minerals and antioxidants that support our immune health, reduce inflammation, improve energy, nourish our gut microbiome and keep our bodies functioning optimally.

 Are vegetables good for weight loss?

 Vegetables also play a role in maintaining a healthy weight.
 They are rich in satiating fibre, and low in calories.
 Replacing highly refined carbohydrates with non-starchy veggies such as broccoli, green beans and leafy greens, can help balance blood sugar levels.